Other Scholarships for First-Year Students

 Many colleges, schools and departments automatically consider students admitted to their academic programs for additional scholarship opportunities.
 In most cases, no additional application is necessary.
 In some cases, an additional application, audition, portfolio review or interview may be required to compete for those awards; in those cases, potentially eligible students will be contacted with application instructions via the student's postal or email address used on the Application for Admission and Scholarships.

 The Manasseh Cutler Scholars Program

 The Cutler Scholars Program is Ohio University's largest endowed merit scholarship program.
 Not only academically motivated, Cutler Scholars are also driven to explore the social and political impact of their intellectual interests.
-Scholars receive a merit award valued at a minimum of $92,000 across four years, including summer stipends, to support meaningful community service projects, internships, international travel, and leadership development.
+Scholars receive a four-year merit scholarship as well as additional funds each year to support travel, research, community engagement and internships.
 Scholarships are available to applicants who are either from a donor-designated geographic area, such as a county or a specific high school, or admitted to a donor-designated academic unit at Ohio University, such as a college or major.

 Outside Scholarships and Community-based Awards

 Admitted first-year students are strongly encouraged to seek out scholarship and grant opportunities available to them through outside agencies, employers, community-based organizations and corporations.
 Every year, OHIO's Office of Student Financial Aid and Scholarships works with hundreds of first-year students who have received those types of awards to ensure that the funds are applied appropriately to their OHIO education expenses.
 An excellent third-party source to research external scholarships is available at fastweb.com.

 Awards for Ohio University Family Members